soundpress/nycadministrativecode/docs/c24/index.rst

    3. The number and percentage of students who are receiving the required amount of physical education instruction;

-   4. The number and percentage of students who have an individualized education program that recommends adaptive physical education;
+   4. The number and percentage of students who have an individualized education program that recommends adaptive physical education, disaggregated by classification of disability;

    5. The number of designated full-time and part-time certified instructors providing physical education instruction; the ratio of certified instructors to students, including whether such instructor is a full-time certified instructor, part-time certified instructor, or uncertified instructor; the number of certified instructors who have received professional development concerning physical education instruction provided by the department in the preceding two school years; and the total number of certified instructors who attended multiple sessions of professional development concerning physical education instruction provided by the department in the preceding two school years, disaggregated by the number of trainings attended;